New Romantic: Origins

 The New Romantic movement developed almost simultaneously in London and Birmingham.
-In London it grew out of David Bowie and Roxy Music themed nights, run during 1978 in the nightclub Billy's in Dean Street, London.
+In London, it grew out of David Bowie and Roxy Music themed nights, run during 1978 in the nightclub Billy's in Dean Street, London.
 In 1979, the growing popularity of the club forced organisers Steve Strange and Rusty Egan to relocate to a larger venue in the Blitz, a wine bar in Great Queen Street, Covent Garden, where they ran a Tuesday night "Club for Heroes".
 Its patrons dressed as uniquely as they could in an attempt to draw the most attention.

 Steve Strange worked as the club's doorman and Egan was the DJ at the Blitz.
 The club became known for its exclusive door policy and strict dress code.
 Strange would frequently deny potential patrons admission because he felt that they were not costumed creatively or subversively enough to blend in with those inside the club.
 In a highly publicised incident, a drunken Mick Jagger tried to enter the club, but Strange denied him entry.
 The club spawned several spin-offs and there were soon clubs elsewhere in the capital and in other major British cities, including Manchester, Liverpool and Birmingham.

 While still at Billy's, Strange and Egan joined Billy Currie and Midge Ure of Ultravox to form the band Visage.
 Before forming Culture Club, Boy George and Marilyn worked as cloakroom attendants at the Blitz.
 The video for David Bowie's 1980 UK number one single "Ashes to Ashes" included appearances by Strange with three other Blitz Kids and propelled the New Romantic movement into the mainstream.

 In Birmingham, the origins of the New Romantic movement lay in the opening in 1975 of the Hurst Street shop of the fashion designers Kahn and Bell, whose elaborate and theatrical designs brought together futuristic visual elements and influences as diverse as Egyptian, African and Far Eastern art, and would largely define the movement's look.
 By 1977, a small scene featuring Jane Kahn and Patti Bell themselves, Martin Degville, Boy George and Patrick Lilley had emerged in pubs such as The Crown and clubs such as Romulus and Barbarella's.

+Leeds also developed an early New Romantic scene around 1979, with clubs including the Warehouse, Primos and Le Phonographique.
+This scene's most notable exponent was Soft Cell, whose vocalist was the Warehouse's DJ and cloakroom worker Marc Almond.